victornemenike/fuel-price-prediction-mlops/README.md

 make run_all
 ```

-If you followed the steps above, you should get a plot with a forecast below:
+If you successfully followed the steps above, you should get a plot with the forecast below:

 ![Alt text](images/fuel_price_forecast_test.png)